 NASA FL RACE DAY FORMAT:

-Most NASA FL region events are "double" weekend sprint race events.
+Most NASA FL region events are "double" or "quadruple" weekend sprint race events (i.e. 2 to 4 sprints per weekend.)
 Points are earned for each sprint race/day.
 The "featured races" on Saturday are followed by a podium ceremony with awards presentation & driver recognition as part of the Saturday track "social".
 The number of trophies/awards presented for each race class is determined by the number of starters in that race class.
-Printed timing sheets are available after each timed session.

 RE: NASA FL race licensing & general racing inquiries- Jon Felton